On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Introduction

-where \(\mu^{-1}\) is the expectation of the service time, under the assumption of convergence of the series (\(\sum_kp_k\)), i.e., \(\lambda<\mu\).
-This was extended under appropriate assumptions (see, e.g., \cite[Ch.4, \S 4-5]{Karlin-Taylor?}) to the case where \(\lambda= \lambda_k\) may depend on \(k\) only,
+where \(\mu^{-1}\) is expectation of the service time, under the assumption of the convergence of the series (\(\sum_n p_n\)), i.e., for \(\lambda<\mu\).
+This was extended under appropriate assumptions (see, e.g., \cite[Ch.4, \S 4-5]{Karlin-Taylor?}) to the case where \(\lambda= \lambda_n\) may depend on the current number of customers \(n\) currently in the system,